-Since 1995, total alkalinity at Heald Pond has revealed no statistically significant trend.
+Since 1995. total alkalinity at Heald Pond has degraded by about 1 ppm.
 Heald Pond experiences the highest (best) annual alkalinity compared to the other ponds.
 However, Heald Pond is still susceptible to changes in pH, particularly from acidic deposition in the form of rain or snow, which can jeopardize the health of freshwater fish species.